If you’re considering living the van life, there’s a lot that goes into choosing the right type of van for your needs.

 If you love looking at photos of camper vans, you’ve probably noticed quite a few Ford Transits.
 These are some of the best vans to live in thanks to their roomy interiors, smooth handling and choice between 2WD and AWD.

-You can also choose between a gas or a diesel engine, and three different powertrains, two of which are new in 2020.
+You can also choose between a gas or diesel engine and three different powertrains, two of which are new for 2020.

-There are plenty of safety features in the Ford Transit, including forward collision warning and automatic emergency braking, with lots of options available as upgrades.
+The Ford Transit has plenty of safety features, including forward collision warning and automatic emergency braking, with many options available as upgrades.

-The interior cargo space of the largest Ford Transit is smaller than a Mercedes Sprinter, but larger than a Dodge Promaster.
+The interior cargo space of the largest Ford Transit is smaller than that of a Mercedes Sprinter but larger than that of a Dodge Promaster.

 Reviewers say the Ford Transit is pleasant to drive, with a modern interior and low freeway noise.

-Van lifers consider this one of the best vans to live in thanks to its lower costs to repair.
+Van lifers consider this one of the best vans to live in thanks to its lower costs to maintain and repair.

-Example: Check out this video of a beautiful Ford Transit campervan conversion that cost under $1,000.
+Examples: Check out this video of a beautiful Ford Transit campervan conversion that costs under $1,000.

 - Price: $32,000-$42,000